Cap Anson was the 1st man to get 3,000 hits in MLB. He was, by the standards of his time, a good 1st baseman. He was a great manager.

 Pete Rose was hustle incarnate.
 Nobody ever wanted to win more, or tried to win more.
 Or so it seemed.
 Hard work, boyish enthusiasm, toughness, getting results, having fun while doing it, and having fun while telling us about it -- he did it all.

 Barry Bonds may have been the best all-around baseball player of my lifetime -- being that I was born shortly after Mickey Mantle retired and Willie Mays had finally begun to decline.
-Bonds was a five-tool player: He could hit for average, he could hit for power, he could run, he could catch, and he could throw.
+Bonds was a 5-tool player: He could hit for average, he could hit for power, he could run, he could catch, and he could throw -- and he could do all those things superbly well.
 If he had never taken a steroid, he almost certainly would still have had over 600 home runs and over 500 stolen bases -- and, to this day, no other human, living or dead, has ever had 400 of each.

 How do we remember these men today?
 Spalding and Comiskey: Cheapskates who betrayed the players who came after them.
 Anson: Vicious racist.
 Cobb: Vicious racist, rotten teammate, and abusive husband.
 Rose: Compulsive gambler, compulsive womanizer, tax cheat, and all that hustle and crashing into guys has been reinterpreted as superdickery.
 McGwire: Cheater who sullied not just his own name, but the concept of the home run itself.
 Bonds: Cheater, womanizer, and jerk-of-all-trades.